bevy-cheatbook/bevy-cheatbook/src/programming/res.md

 ## Usage Advice

-Your choice of when to use entities/components vs. resources should be based on how you want to access the data: globally from anywhere (resources), or using ECS patterns (entities/components).
-It should *not* be based on whether there will be only one instance or multiple.
+The choice of when to use entities/components vs. resources is typically about how you want to access the data: globally from anywhere (resources), or using ECS patterns (entities/components).

-Even if there is only one of a certain thing in your game (such as the player in a single-player game), it is preferable to use an entity instead of a resource, because entities are composed of multiple components, some of which can be common with other entities.
-This can make your game logic easier and more flexible.
+Even if there is only one of a certain thing in your game (such as the player in a single-player game), it can be a good fit to use an entity instead of resources, because entities are composed of multiple components, some of which can be common with other entities.
+This can make your game logic more flexible.
 For example, you could have a "health/damage system" that works with both the player and enemies.